woonsanko/recipe-for-hippo-db-migration/README.md

 Find an example ```repository.xml``` for the new *Target* Database systems under [Configure Hippo CMS for your Database Server](https://www.onehippo.org/library/deployment/configuring/databases.html) page.

 And, configure the database setting in ```conf/context.xml``` and deploy Hippo CMS to the new *Target* system with the new ```repository.xml```.

+## Migration Demo Project

+You can find a migration demo project at [https://github.com/woonsanko/hippo-db-migration-demo](https://github.com/woonsanko/hippo-db-migration-demo), which demonstrates a simple migration from H2-based repository to another H2-based repository with simple validation steps.